 Court decision may ultimately endanger patient safety efforts

-Posted on behalf of The Bell Law Firm, PLLC on Nov 25, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Nov 25, 2012 in Doctor Errors

 One of the best ways to prevent future mistakes is to learn from those mistakes which have already been made.
 In the context of medical malpractice , unless physicians are free to compare notes on mistakes which have been made without fear of public disclosure or prosecution, those mistakes will be covered up and no future patients will benefit from the learning experience which accompanies processing these past mistakes.